-i.
+iii.
 Registered apprenticeship on www.jobcenterofwisconsin.com

 Owen reported that registered apprenticeship sponsors can now post apprenticeship opportunities on JobCenterOfWisconsin.com for free, and the posting will be denoted with the Wisconsin Apprenticeship "A" logo.
 These features are the product of efforts between JCW and Bureau staff to promote registered apprenticeship opportunities to employers and career seekers alike.
-The two staffs are also improving the search function to yield only official registered apprenticeship opportunities.
+The two staffs are also improving the search function to yield only official apprenticeship opportunities and exclude informal or unofficial opportunities that use the word "apprenticeship."